openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 ### Create a Repository to Access Data

-You can use Spring Data repository abstraction which is a convenient way to access data models in Spring applications without writing much code.
+You can use the Spring Data repository abstraction which is a convenient way to access data models in Spring applications without writing much code.

 Create a repository interface called `ProductRepository` in